Todd Frazier: Sussex County Miners

 On June 9, 2021, Frazier signed with the Sussex County Miners of the Frontier League, to help prepare for the 2020 Summer Olympics (contested in 2021).
-He played in 6 games, going 6 for 21 with 1 home run and 6 RBIs.
+He played in 6 games, going 6-for-21 with one home run and 6 RBI.

 On April 5, 2022, Frazier announced his retirement from professional baseball.

 International career

 In May 2021, Frazier played for the United States national baseball team during qualifying for baseball at the 2020 Summer Olympics.
 After the team qualified, he was named to the Olympics roster on July 2.
-The team went on to win silver, falling to Japan in the gold-medal game.
+The team went on to win silver, losing to host Japan in the gold-medal game.

 Personal life

 On December 14, 2012, Frazier married his longtime girlfriend Jackie Verdon, a former Rutgers gymnast, who is also a New Jersey native.
 The couple have three children.
 The family resides in Toms River, where his name graces the Little League field called Frazier Field House.

 The Frazier family has Scottish ancestry.
 Todd has two older brothers who also played professional baseball.
-Jeff Frazier played in nine major league games in 2010 for the Detroit Tigers and spent a total of nine seasons with the Detroit Tigers, Seattle Mariners, Washington Nationals and the Chicago White Sox organizations without returning to the Major Leagues.
+Jeff Frazier played in nine major league games in 2010 for the Detroit Tigers and spent a total of nine seasons with the Tigers, Seattle Mariners, Washington Nationals and the Chicago Cubs organizations without returning to the Major Leagues.
 Charlie Frazier played for six seasons in the Florida Marlins organization.

-Frazier grew up a Yankees fan in Toms River, NJ.
+Frazier grew up a New York Yankees fan in Toms River, New Jersey.

-Frazier is a fan of fellow New Jerseyan Frank Sinatra, and often chooses Sinatra's songs to play when he walks up to the batter's box before an at-bat.
+Frazier is a fan of fellow New Jerseyan Frank Sinatra, and often chose Sinatra's songs to play when he walked up to the batter's box before an at-bat.